pjsHeikenAshi – A Heiken Ashi indicator for Ninjatrader 8

 - Unlike many other implementations, this indicator supports other indicators overriding its bar fill and outline colours, if you want to use that.

 - Has a ‘Delta’ mode, that enables you to use pjsHeikenAshi like a typically indicator in another pane, shown as an oscillator, rather then the bars.

 - Can override the existing plot, or use it in a separate indicator pane.

 - Supplied free with a native NT add-on bar type which will efficiently hide the standard NT bars (if you desire).

-- Many optional smoothing types are available, making this an excellent smoothed Heiken Ashi implementation.
+- Many optional smoothing types are available, making this an excellent smoothed Heiken Ashi implementation, also.

 Here are the settings.

 What do you think?
 Have any ideas?
 Let me know in the comments section below.

 You might like to take a look at some of my other Ninjatrader bits and pieces.